-The ASMFC has approved the measures described in Alternative 2 for state waters in 2012 (50% quota increase).
-Therefore, even if Alternative 1a or 1b is approved and implemented in Federal waters, the effective commercial quota will still be 30.000 M lb since states will close to dogfish landings according to the allocations under that lower quota.
-Alternative 2 is expected to have neutral to slight positive impacts on ESA-listed species compared to no action, but the ASMFC's implementation of this alternative may help mitigate potential minor negative impacts of Alternative 1 on sturgeon, if implemented.
+The ASMFC has approved the measures described in Alternative 1 for state waters in 2013 (14% quota increase).
+Therefore, even if Alternative 3 is approved and implemented in Federal waters, the effective commercial quota in 2013 - 2015 will still be the quotas under Alternative 1 for each year since states will close to dogfish landings according to the allocations under that lower quota.
+Alternative 3 is expected to have neutral to slight negative impacts on ESA-listed species compared to no action, but the ASMFC's implementation of Alternative 1 may help mitigate potential minor negative impacts on sturgeon, if implemented.

-Given this combination of factors, the Alternatives 1a and 1b are likely to have neutral to slightly negative impacts on Atlantic sturgeon compared to other alternatives.
-Alternative 2 would also likely have neutral to slightly negative impacts on Atlantic sturgeon compared to the no action alternative.
-However, the impacts of Alternative 2 are likely to be less than Alternatives 1a and 1b due to the lower overall quota.
-Importantly, an increase in quota under any of the action alternatives (1a, 1b or 2) is not expected to result in substantial increases in fishing effort that would result in significant adverse effects on the Atlantic sturgeon DPSs.
+Given this combination of factors, the Alternatives 1 and 2 are likely to have neutral to slightly negative impacts on Atlantic sturgeon compared to Alternative 4 (no action).
+Alternative 3 would also likely have neutral to slightly negative impacts on Atlantic sturgeon compared to the no action alternative.
+However, the impacts of Alternatives 1 and 2 are likely to be less than Alternative 3 due to the lower overall quota.
+Importantly, an increase in quota under any of the action alternatives (1 - 3) is not expected to result in substantial increases in fishing effort that would result in significant adverse effects on the Atlantic sturgeon DPSs.

-Given the limited scope and timing of this action and the comparatively low contribution of the spiny dogfish fishery to Atlantic sturgeon mortality, the magnitude of interactions during the 2012 fishing year are not likely to result in jeopardy to the species based on current assessments of each DPS.
-Since Atlantic sturgeon DPSs have been listed under the ESA, formal consultations were reinitiated as required for the spiny dogfish fishery, as well as the related Multispecies and Monkfish fisheries, and additional evaluation will be included to describe any impacts of the fisheries on Atlantic sturgeon and define any measures needed to mitigate those impacts, if necessary.
-It is anticipated that any measures, terms and conditions included in an updated Biological Opinion will further reduce impacts to the species.
-It is expected that the completion of the Biological Opinion will occur in mid-2012.
+Given the comparatively low contribution of the spiny dogfish fishery to Atlantic sturgeon mortality, the magnitude of interactions during the 2013 - 2015 fishing years are not likely to result in jeopardy to the species based on current assessments of each DPS (Kocik et al. 2013).
+These data support the conclusion from the earlier bycatch estimates that the spiny dogfish fishery may interact with Atlantic sturgeon.
+However, the more recent, larger population estimate derived from NEAMAP data (Kocik et al. 2013) suggests that the level of interactions with the spiny dogfish fishery is not likely to have a significant adverse impact on the overall Atlantic sturgeon population, or any of the DPS's.
+Since the Atlantic sturgeon DPSs have been listed as endangered and threatened under the ESA, the ESA Section 7 consultation for the spiny dogfish fishery has been reinitiated, and additional evaluation will be included in the resulting Biological Opinion to describe any impacts of the fisheries on Atlantic sturgeon and define any measures needed to mitigate those impacts, if necessary.
+The Biological Opinion is expected to be completed during the 2013 spiny dogfish fishing year.